 The Sprawl Repair Manual

 Sprawl remains the prevailing growth pattern across the United States, even though experts in planning, economics and environmental issues have long denounced it as wasteful, inefficient, and unsustainable.
 Sprawl is a principal cause of lost open space and natural habitat as well as increases in air and water pollution, greenhouse gas emissions, infrastructure costs, and even obesity.
 It also plays a primary role in the housing meltdown plaguing the nation.
 But is it possible to repair sprawling suburbs and create more livable, robust, and eco-sensitive communities where they do not now exist?
-This new book answers with a resounding “yes” and provides a toolbox of creative approaches for doing just that.
+This book answers with a resounding “yes” and provides a toolbox of creative approaches for doing just that.

 The Sprawl Repair Manual offers comprehensive guidance for transforming fragmented, isolated and car-dependent development into “complete communities.”
 Polemical as well as practical, the manual is designed to equip readers – from professional planners, designers, and developers to regulators and concerned citizens – with strategies drawn from two decades of successful repair projects.